openwdl/learn-wdl/3_genomic_tool_pipelines/README.md

   - WDL Viral pipeline examples from The Broad - [link](https://github.com/broadinstitute/viral-pipelines)
   - Documenation for WDL Viral pipelines - [link](https://viral-pipelines.readthedocs.io/en/latest/workflows.html)
-  - Descriptions of the methods - [link](https://viral-pipelines.readthedocs.io/en/latest/workflows.html) and shown below
+  - Descriptions of the methods - [link](https://viral-pipelines.readthedocs.io/en/latest/workflows.html) and shown to the left in the diagram
-  - Examples are shown running using the miniwdl tool
+  - Pipeline examples are shown running using the miniwdl tool